Vatsal-Jha256/SkillSift/projectPlan.md

 - **Add salary range estimation**
 - **Implement job market demand analysis**
 - **Add career path recommendations**

+Next Steps for Phase 2.2:
+(Manual Task) Populate the industry_skill_sets table with some initial data for different industries (e.g., "Software Development", "Data Science", "Finance") using the new POST /api/industry/ endpoint (you can use curl or the FastAPI /docs page for this).
+You'll need your authentication token.
+Integrate with Analysis: Modify the core analysis logic (likely in app/services/scorer.py or potentially app/services/skill_extractor.py) to:
+Attempt to identify the industry from the job description (this might require another SLM call or a simpler classification approach).
+Fetch the relevant industry skill set using IndustryService.
+Use these industry-specific skills to potentially:
+Refine the skill_gaps calculation.
+Provide more context-aware recommendations (either via rules or by feeding this info to the SLM).
+Adjust scoring weights based on industry relevance.

 #### 2.3 Cover Letter Generation
 - **Implement template-based cover letter generation**